Skills Taxonomy vs Skills Ontology: Why They Both Matter to Your Skills Strategy

 The Case for Combining Both

-Consider a scenario in talent acquisition: A taxonomy might help you define the skills required for a role, but an ontology can guide you in assessing candidates with transferable skills or identifying internal talent ready to transition into the role.
+A taxonomy might help you define the skills required for a role, but an ontology can guide you in discovering candidates with transferable skills or identifying internal talent ready to transition into the role.